 Practical Nursing Bridging Program for Internationally-Educated Nurses

-The Practical Nursing Bridging Program for Internationally-Educated Nurses program is designed as an academic pathway to transfer your skills and nursing knowledge to a Canadian setting.
+The Practical Nursing Bridging program for Internationally-Educated Nurses is designed as an academic pathway to transfer skills and nursing knowledge to a Canadian setting.

 The program will meet the needs of:

-The program’s curriculum is in accordance with the College of Nurses of Ontario's Professional Standards and Entry-to-Practice Competencies for Ontario Registered Practical Nurses.
-It will focus on assisting you to develop your knowledge and critical thinking, communication, teaching and learning, professionalism, advocacy, research and leadership, and ethical-decision making skills — and to apply these skills in acute healthcare settings.
+The curriculum of the Practical Nursing Bridging program for Internationally-Educated Nurses courses is in accordance with the College of Nurses of Ontario's Professional Standards and Entry-to-Practice Competencies for Ontario Registered Practical Nurses.
+It will focus on assisting students in developing their knowledge and critical thinking, communication, teaching and learning, professionalism, advocacy, research and leadership, and ethical-decision making skills — and applying these skills in acute health care settings.

-Taking three semesters to complete, including 14 weeks of consolidation experience, the School of Community and Health Studies offering considers your needs so that you may continue with your studies towards a diploma while maintaining your part-time employment and/or personal commitments.
+Taking three semesters to complete, including 14 weeks of consolidation experience, the School of Community and Health Studies program considers students' needs so that they may continue with their studies towards a diploma while maintaining part-time employment and/or personal commitments.

-This diploma that results from the Practical Nursing Bridging Program of Internationally-Educated Nurses program may enable you to continue your academic studies at the baccalaureate level.
+The diploma resulting from this Practical Nursing Bridging program for Internationally-Educated Nurses may enable students to continue their academic studies at the baccalaureate level.

 This program is only offered on a full-time basis.
-If you are interested in taking it on a part-time basis, you will need to speak to the program supervisor.
+Those interested in taking it on a part-time basis will need to speak to the program supervisor.

-Note: The Practical Nurse Diploma for IEN's at Centennial College is currently approved (Category 1) by the College of Nurses of Ontario.
-Current graduates from this program are eligible to apply for registration as a Registered Practical Nurse in Ontario.
+The Practical Nurse Diploma for IEN's at Centennial College is currently approved (Category 1) by the College of Nurses of Ontario.
+Current graduates from this program are eligible to apply for registration as registered practical nurses in Ontario.

-For further information regarding this CNO approvals process, please go to: www.cno.org/become-a-nurse/
+For further information regarding this CNO approval process, please go to: www.cno.org/become-a-nurse/

 For more information or questions regarding the approval process, please contact Dr. Dianne McCauley, Chair of Nursing at email@example.com.